 While being honest and direct with your target audience is essential, the methods you reach are just as important.
 There’s an old saying that goes something along the lines of “it doesn’t matter if you have the greatest product on earth if your customer base isn’t aware of it.”

-For those roofing contractors out there looking for new ways to get the message out to prospective clients, there are several tips that you should follow to reach your potential customers and to grow your client base.
+For those roofing contractors out there looking for new ways to get the message out to prospective clients, there are several ideas that you should consider to reach your potential customers and to grow your client base.